FinneasMoser/joint_limlam_mocker/README.rst

-Limlam Mocker: A package for Line Intensity Mocks
+Joint Limlam Mocker: A package for Line Intensity Mocks
 =================================================

-This is a fork of lumlam mocker, a barebones code to create line intensity maps from a given halo catalogue.
-It has been modified to generate halo luminosities for different tracers for the same set of halos, to smooth by a simulated telescope beam, and to automatically simulate astrophysical line broadening of the CO emission.
+This is a fork of Dongwoo Chung and George Stein's limlam mocker package, intended to create mock line intensity maps and galaxy catalogs for joint LIM analyses.
+It has been modified heavily from the original version.
+Additions include the second spectral line tracer (which can be filtered into a mock catalog), line broadening and beam smoothing, and simulated instrumental effects (such as instrumental noise or spectral line interlopers).
+The package is summarized in detail in [Dunne et al. 2025](https://arxiv.org/abs/2503.21743).

 To Run
 ------